abhinava599/Challanges/challenge1/Readme.md

 # azure-todo-app-terraform 🚀

-Welcome to azure-todo-app-terraform!
-This repository contains Terraform configurations to deploy a todo-app on the Azure cloud platform.
+Welcome to azure-terraform!
+This repository contains Terraform configurations to deploy a three tier architecture on the Azure cloud platform.

 ## Folder Structure 📁